Statistical guarantees for Bayesian uncertainty quantification in non-linear inverse problems with Gaussian process priors: Proofs of Theorems and

 The proof combines ideas from \cite{CN13, N1, MNP, MNP19}.
 The key lemma is the following stochastic bound on the posterior second moments.

 \begin{Lemma} Under the hypotheses of Theorem \ref{mainmean} we have

-\end{Lemma} \begin{proof} The left hand side in the last display is bounded by and in view of (\ref{effcent}), the second term in the last decomposition is $O_{P_{\theta_0}^N}(1)$ by the central limit theorem applied to $W_N$ from (\ref{WN}) (one also applies the continuous mapping theorem for $x \mapsto x^2$ and Prohorov's theorem to deduce from convergence in distribution of $NW_N^2$ that it is uniformly tight.)
+\end{Lemma} \begin{proof} The left hand side in the last display is bounded by and in view of (\ref{effcent}), the second term in the last decomposition is bounded in $P^N_{\theta_0}$-probability by the central limit theorem applied to $W_N$ from (\ref{WN}) with $h = \tilde \psi_{\theta_0}$ (one also applies the continuous mapping theorem for $x \mapsto x^2$ and Prohorov's theorem to deduce from convergence in distribution of $NW_N^2$ that it is uniformly tight.)